 Maylene from the Pokémon Diamond and Pearl games.
 Perhaps because she's a Fighting-type specialist, she believes it's healthier for one to go barefoot.
 In Platinum, she remains barefoot even while walking to Snowpoint City!

-So do Bruno, Phoebe and Marshall of the Kanto, Hoenn and Sinnoh Elite Four, respectively.
+So do Bruno, Phoebe and Marshal of the Kanto, Hoenn and Unova Elite Four, respectively.

 Among the kinds of regular trainers you battle, the Psychics often go barefoot.
 Swimmers and Tubers do as well, but they don't count since they're in swimsuits.
 Also male Fighting-type trainers, wearing karate gis.
 And in X and Y, female Fighting-type trainers also go barefoot.